 The fact that Sora runs out from his home and is whisked off into a magical world is sometimes treated as another hint that Sora was in some kind of dream all along.
 Thankfully, it’s the last of them – which is good, because it would have been an awful twist, but one has to wonder why those hints were there?

-In fact, the shadows – and I should call them Shadows, with a capital S, because that is their official name – are so real that you quickly find that Sora’s wooden sword can’t hurt them.
-In fact, it doesn’t even make physical contact with the living pools of darkness.
+In fact, the shadows – and I should call them “Shadows” with a capital S, because that is their official name – are so real that you quickly find that Sora’s wooden sword can’t hurt them.
+It doesn’t even make physical contact with the living pools of darkness!
 Thankfully, the Shadows rarely attack in this sequence, content to sit and stare as you explore the island.
 Not that that isn’t creepy.
-Any attempt to find the raft will be circumvented by Sora, who’s suddenly developed an interest in looking for his friends, apparently under the delusion that they share his suicidal disregard to nighttime storm-boating.
+Any attempt to find the raft will be circumvented by Sora, who’s suddenly developed an interest in looking for his friends, apparently under the delusion that they share his self-destructive disregard to nighttime storm-boating.
 The funny thing is: he’s entirely right.

 Yes, both of Sora’s stupid friends are here, so let’s go say hello!
 Sora finds Riku standing out in the islet, gawking at the sky, something you think he could have done at home.
 Riku and Sora have a shouted conversation over the wind.
 Riku has suddenly come into the knowledge that the giant purple death orb is the only true way to leave the island, and says that Sora and Kairi should come with him.
 He offers his hand to Sora, much like he had in the opening dream, where (if you remember) he was overtaken by the wave.
 And like in the dream, Sora does reach toward Riku, even as Riku is swallowed up by darkness.
 Sora falls just short of Riku in the process; when the mess clears, he is standing alone, and is carrying a curious object.

-The Shadows are no more dangerous here than they were in the tutorial, and will drop green health balls until you finally get bored of them.
+The Shadows are no more dangerous here than they were in the tutorial, and will drop green health balls when they die until you finally get bored of them.
 Your objective is clear if you look around: the ornate white door from the Dive to the Heart has appeared over the secret cave by the waterfall.
 Talk about directing the player!
 Arguably this is another sign of Sora being in a dream before the game drops that angle.
-I can’t really justify it one way or another.
+I can’t really explain it in-universe one way or another.

 Despite its new door, the cave looks much like it did the day before.
 Inside the cave, Sora finds Kairi waiting in front of the not-door.
 She turns around slowly, looking tired and… well, sick.
 She and Sora have barely had time to acknowledge one another when the not-door at the back of the cave blows open, spilling darkness in every direction.
 It also knocks poor, dazed Kairi into Sora’s arms, where she abruptly disappears into thin air.
 A few seconds later, Sora too is blown off his feet.
 Once he gets out of the cave, he is not going to like what he sees.